 Alternatively, if you're in NSW, the lease may specify a 'break lease fee' instead, in which case this would apply.

-"Depending on the market conditions at the time of the lease break, the costs for rent can quickly mount up to thousands of dollars," says Yaelle Caspi, senior policy officer at the Tenants Union of Victoria.
+"Depending on the market conditions at the time of the lease break, the costs for rent can quickly mount up to thousands of dollars," Yaelle Caspi told us, speaking in her capacity as a senior policy officer at the Tenants Union of Victoria.